AssemblyAI/api-docs/source/index.html.md

 ## Bootstrapping custom models

 Don’t have historical transcripts?
-You can use our default models, or you can upload a small amount of example transcripts to bootstrap a custom model.
+You can still transcribe without a custom model.
+Your transcriptions will be made using our default models.
+Accuracy will be pretty good, but less accurate than a custom model.
+You can also upload a small amount of example transcripts to bootstrap a custom model.

 See examples in the Guides section.